goodrobots/devFrame/docs/_docs/00-quick-start.md

 Overall, if we do not have the answer we will try to point you in the right direction to go find it.
 If you feel like we missed something [let us know]({{ site.baseurl }}/contribute/).
 And remember, *search is your friend*.

 ## Basic Build
-The most versatile size of devFrame is a 450mm wheel base.
-This size runs well on 9 inch props and allows for room to carry a 3-4 cell battery, a companion such as Raspberry Pi 4, and a small payload such as a camera module for copmuter vision.
+The most versatile devFrame quadcopter is a 450mm wheel base.
+This size runs well on 9 inch props, can carry a 3-4 cell battery in the 3000-5000mAhr range, fly for 15-25 minutes, has room for a companion such as Raspberry Pi, and can handle a small payload such as a camera module for computer vision.
 This is the size that is covered in the main docs on this site.
 Other sizes and configurations are covered in Community Builds.
 Have a look around and get a feel for what size and configuration meets your needs.

+A 450 class is likely a very good start to any basic skid steer rover builds as well.
+As we get more info on rover builds we will have a better feel for what works best.

 If you are not sure what size and config to build we recommend building a 450 class per the docs.
 {: .notice--primary}